kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/10-deployment/02-yoga-server-heroku-or-now.md

     - You get an error

 ## You need to add your environment variables to Heroku
+**IMPORTANT!!!!!!!!! - Save hours of life and make sure you are entering these server variables in the Yoga server on Heroku**
 * Log in > dashboard > your yoga site > settings > Reveal Config Vars
 * Add all of them
     - We'll use `localhost:7777` for now for FRONTEND_URL